 …and they’ll pile up!

-Pitbulls have a single coat so there are no multiple layers that will shed.
+Pitbulls have a single coat so that no multiple layers will shed.
 This helps a bit and is one of the reasons most folks generally believe they do not shed very much.

 How much do Pitbulls shed on average

 As mentioned, we’ve had Pitbulls for many years.
 Multiple Pitbulls for many years.
 So we’ve had the chance to go through the shedding cycle many times.

 I can say with absolute certainty that a 60-pound Pitbull will shed approximately 4,500 pounds of hair each month.

 Just kidding, of course.

 It just feels that way when you sweep the floor.